navishwadhwa/navishwadhwa.github.io/news/_posts/2024-10-14-farhad-joins.md

 category: news
 tags: [people]
 ---
 Farhad Javi joins the lab as a Postdoctoral Fellow.
-He will be working on microfluidic devices.
+He will be working on using microfluidics to investigate bacterial interactions with flows.
 Welcome, Farhad!